Citi’s Miami Global Property CEO Conference 2026

 • Expansion into new markets like Kansas City, Leawood, and Omaha focuses on acquiring dominant, under-managed assets to generate incremental IRRs above 9%.

-Development and intensification initiatives
+Development and portfolio intensification

-• Residential and office income streams each represent about 10% of total income, with retail remaining the core focus at 80%.
+• Residential and office income streams each represent about 10% of total income, with retail remaining the core at 80%.

 • Underwriting does not assume cap rate compression; deals must work at entry or higher cap rates, providing a cushion for value creation.